simonsobs/readout-script-dev/README.md

 Second, you'll need to mount the `readout-script-dev` directory into any docker containers that you may want to use it from.
 To do this, you'll need to edit the `docker-compose` file in the `$OCS_CONFIG_DIR`.
-We are already mounting in the sodetlib repo, so a relatively safe way to figure out where to mount this script is to add the `readout-script-dev` mount below any existing `sodetlib` mount.
+We are already mounting in the sodetlib repository, so a relatively safe way to figure out where to mount this repo is to add the `readout-script-dev` mount below any existing `sodetlib` mount.
 For instance, the `x-smurf-service` block may look something like this:
 ```